timacdonald/json-api/README.md

 ## A note on eager loading

 This package does not concern itself eager loading your Eloquent relationships.
 It is expected that all relationships requested by the user have been preloaded in your controller.
-I **highly** recommend using [Spatie's query builder](https://spatie.be/docs/laravel-query-builder/) which is built for this purpose.
+I **highly** recommend using [Spatie's query builder](https://spatie.be/docs/laravel-query-builder/) which is built for this purpose and works with the JSON:API standard.
 Spatie provide comprehensive documentation on how to use the package, but I will briefly give an example of how you might use this in your controller.

 ```php
 <?php